From Amna Al-Jumaily, Chair of the UK College of Engineering Young Alumni Philanthropy Council:

 What are the expectations of Council members?

 To be considered an active member of the Council, you must donate $1,000 to UK College of Engineering each year that you serve.
 This can be paid in monthly installments of approximately $83/month.
 All donations will be pooled, and Council members will vote on what the funding supports each year.
 Additionally, you must serve as an Alumni Ambassador or an Alumni Mentor.
-Finally, you must attend at least one of two meetings on campus per year (meetings will be virtual during COVID-19).
+Finally, you must attend at least one of two meetings on campus per year.